 The company is conducting a domestic phase I clinical trial for the intravenous (IV) form of rigosertib in relapsed or refractory higher-risk myelodysplastic syndromes (MDS), a hematological malignancy.
-Patient enrollment was completed in January 2015.
+Patient enrollment was completed in January 2015, and tests were completed in October 2015.

-Onconova Therapeutics, Inc., the U.S. licensor, plans to conduct a global Phase III trial for higher risk MDS patients who do not respond to treatment with hypomethylating agents (HMAs), the current standard of care ("Primary HMA Failure"), with clinical trial sites in more than ten countries worldwide.
-SymBio is considering its participation in the global clinical trial which is planned to begin in 2H of 2015 after completion of the domestic Phase I clinical trial.
+Onconova Therapeutics, Inc., the U.S. licensor, is currently conducting a global Phase III trial for higher risk MDS patients who do not respond to treatment with hypomethylating agents (HMAs), the current standard of care ("Primary HMA Failure"), at clinical trial sites in more than ten countries worldwide.
+Following its completion of the domestic Phase I clinical trial, SymBio also decided to participate in the global clinical trial in October 2015.